Gold extraction

-Gold extraction refers to the processes required to extract gold from its ores.
-The great majority of gold is extracted from dilute ores using a combination of chemical processes.
-About 2000 tons are obtained from the earth annually, plus another 300 tons from recycling.
+Gold extraction is the extraction of gold from dilute ores using a combination of chemical processes.
+Gold mining produces about 3600 tons annually, and another 300 tons is produced from recycling.

+Since the 20th century, gold has been principally extracted in a cyanide process by leaching the ore with cyanide solution.
+The gold may then be further refined by gold parting, which removes other metals (principally silver) by blowing chlorine gas through the molten metal.
+Historically, small particles of gold were amalgamated with mercury, and then concentrated by boiling away the mercury.
+The mercury method is still used in some small operations.

 Types of ore

 Gold occurs principally as a native metal, i.e., gold itself.
 Sometimes it is alloyed to a greater or lesser extent with silver, which is called electrum.
 Native gold can occur as sizeable nuggets, as fine grains or flakes in alluvial deposits, or as grains or microscopic particles (known as colour) embedded in rock minerals.
 Other forms of gold are the minerals calaverite (AuTe), aurostibnite (AuSb2), and maldonite (Au2Bi).
 These latter three, although rarer that native gold, can be slow to react with cyanide and thus difficult to process.
 Still other gold-containing ores include various tellurides (sylvanite, nagyagite, petzite, and krennerite).

 Certain contaminants in ores can interfere with the extractability of gold by cyanide.
 These interfering agents are called "preg-robbing ores".
 For example, gold can bind tightly to carbon, resisting normal cyanide extraction.
 Gold cyanides bind also to some clays.